 - Identify one key moment or story that you can share with people when they ask about your trip.
 Most people will be excited to hear about four to five minutes of one story before they are ready to move on to different topics.
 Be patient with them and try not to take it personal.
 Be prepared to share a snapshot of what you experienced.
 Also, try to stay enthusiastic in talking about your trip.
 People want to hear about the transformation and impact; not just about sitting on the beach or sightseeing.
 When you do find someone willing to sit and listen, be thankful and enjoy sharing about what God did.
 Share the following:

-A God moment – what is something you saw God do?
+A God moment – What is something you saw God do?
 What did God reveal to you about Himself on this trip?
 What did God change in you on this trip?

-A ministry moment – was there a moment during the outreaches that made an impression on you?
+A ministry moment – Was there a moment during the outreaches that made an impression on you?
 What?
 Why?

 - Thank your donors.
 And then thank them again!
 If possible, handwrite a follow up thank you letter and include a picture of ministry.
 Pick up the phone and call and let them hear your excitement about their involvement with you.
-They deserve to share in the celebration of an amazing sports mission trip.
+They deserve to share in the celebration of an amazing international trip.
 At the very least, send them an email with an update about the trip.

 Don’t forget: you have teammates who will understand what you went through, so maximize the relationships formed during your trip and stay connected to each other.